 Evil Knockoff: In the episode eight "Dude, Where's My Head?"
 Gorath fights using a silver Megas knockoff, designed just to be able to defeat Megas.
 Makes you wonder why the hell did they want the prototype if they could just mass produce those...

 Evil Laugh: Coop does one during his fantasy sequence of destroying the DMV.
+As well as any viewer who has been to a DMV.

 Living here in Jersey / Fighting villains from afar / You gotta find first gear / In your giant robot car...
 YOU!
 DIG!
 GIANT ROBOTS!/I!
 DIG!
 GIANT ROBOTS!/WE!
 DIG!
 GIANT ROBOTS!/CHICKS!
 DIG!
 GIANT ROBOTS!
 Nice.